Story by: Brittany Burdoine-Lewis on June 1, 2018

-According to Becky S. Carothers, M.D., pediatrician at Norton Children’s Medical Associates – Broadway, children who experience three or more ear infections during a six-month period, or four within a year, may be a candidate for ear tubes due to chronic or recurrent ear infections.
+According to Becky S. Carothers, M.D., pediatrician at Norton Children’s Medical Group – Broadway, children who experience three or more ear infections during a six-month period, or four within a year, may be a candidate for ear tubes due to chronic or recurrent ear infections.

 Ear infections can be caused by bacteria or a virus, due to fluid behind the eardrum not draining properly.
 Allergies and colds can be the culprit, blocking the Eustachian tube, which causes fluid to become trapped in the middle ear.
 When this happens, the fluid becomes infected, resulting in an ear infection diagnosis.

 Norton Children’s extends beyond our hospitals.
 With a network of pediatricians and pediatric specialists and four outpatient centers across the region, the Norton Children’s network has you and your family covered.

 “A classic ear infection, also called an acute ear infection, can typically be treated in a healthy child with acetaminophen or ibuprofen for pain relief, as most ear infections can get better without an antibiotic,” said Dr. Carothers.

 She noted that an antibiotic would be appropriate treatment if:

 If you believe your child is experiencing an ear infection, talk to your pediatrician.
 He or she can recommend the best course of action.

 Luckily, there are ways parents can help reduce the onset of an ear infection.

 “Preventive measures include breastfeeding, practicing good hand hygiene, creating a healthy environment and staying up to date on immunizations,” said Dr. Carothers.